Listen To This Article - Click Play

 8. Kick Back at Your Cabin

 If you do everything on our itinerary for one day in Pigeon Forge, you’ll definitely be ready for some R&R!
-Fortunately, the cabin rentals in the Smoky Mountain area have everything you need to kick back and relax.
+You’ll have plenty of Pigeon Forge lodging options.
+The cabin rentals in the Smoky Mountain area have everything you need to kick back and relax.
 While each cabin is a little different, some of the fun amenities you can request include home theater rooms, game rooms, hot tubs, and even indoor swimming pools.
 To start planning your vacation, browse our listing of over 600 cabins near Pigeon Forge!